PeterAlexander/Developing-with-SAP-Integration-Suite/README.md

 ## Who I am ?
 My name is Peter Alexander and I am an employee of SAP.
 I am a co-author of these materials.
 You can reach me at pe.alexander@sap.com.

+## What can you expect?
+Information on current challenges, such as errors, changes, clarifications and much more.
+I try to keep this page up to date.

+But for this I also need you.
+I will post the found fixes from the community page at : https://groups.community.sap.com/t5/sap-btp-learning-blog-posts/exercise-content-for-learning-journey-developing-with-sap/ba-p/1764.